What is Thermoelectric Cooling and Why Do We Use It?

 European Thermodynamics are experts in the field of Thermoelectrics.
 We recognise that standard product solutions, however flexible, will not always meet our customer’s needs.
 With our complete knowledge of cooling systems we know which combinations of products and materials work best.

-We work with many global OEM (Original Equipment Manufacturers) companies to provide their optimal cooling solution, therefore helping them to gain competitive edge in their respective markets.
+We work with many global OEM (Original Equipment Manufacturers) companies to provide their optimal cooling solution, therefore helping them to gain a competitive edge in their respective markets.

 Adaptive® thermoelectric assemblies are available through RS Components and Farnell Element 14.
 To enquire about a custom thermoelectric assembly or thermal management solution contact us.